Recruiting now for Police Officers

 As a frontline police officer you will be the face of Devon & Cornwall Police, supporting local communities, building relationships and combating crime, it is a vital role and one that makes a tangible difference to the communities in which we serve.

-Rarely will you know what will happen in your working day, and this is often the attraction for many people as a Police Constable's duties are varied and dynamic.
+Rarely will you know what will happen in your working day, and this is often the attraction for many people as a Police Officer's duties are varied and dynamic.
 Responding to incidents, arresting and interviewing suspects, investigating crime and providing reassurance to many communities is all in a days work.

 There is no upper age limit for applying to the police service, but bear in mind that the normal retirement age is 60 years and that new constable recruits are required to undertake a two year probationary period for the DHEP or 3 years for the PCDA.